An Upper Limit of Decaying Rate with Respect to Frequency in Deep Neural Network: Conclusion

 In addition, our Fourier-domain variational formulation provides a novel viewpoint for modelling machine learning problem, that is, imposing more constraints, e.g., higher regularity, on the model rather than the data (always isolated points in practice) can give us the well-posedness as dimension of the problem increases.
 This is different from the modelling in physics and traditional point cloud problems, in which the model is independent of dimension in general.
 Our work suggests a potential approach of algorithm design by considering a dimension-dependent model for data modelling.

-\acksection{This work is sponsored by the National Key R\&D Program of China Grant No. 2019YFA0709503 (Z. X.), the Shanghai Sailing Program, the Natural Science Foundation of Shanghai Grant No. 20ZR1429000 (Z. X.), the National Natural Science Foundation of China Grant No. 62002221 (Z. X.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y.Z.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center at Shanghai Jiao Tong University.}
+\acks{This work is sponsored by the National Key R\&D Program of China Grant No. 2019YFA0709503 (Z. X.) and No. 2020YFA0712000 (Z. M.), the Shanghai Sailing Program (Z. X.), the Natural Science Foundation of Shanghai Grant No. 20ZR1429000 (Z. X.), the National Natural Science Foundation of China Grant No. 62002221 (Z. X.), the National Natural Science Foundation of China Grant No. 12101401 (T. L.), the National Natural Science Foundation of China Grant No. 12101402 (Y. Z.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y. Z.), the Lingang Laboratory Grant No.LG-QS-202202-08 (Y.Z.), the National Natural Science Foundation of China Grant No. 12031013 (Z. M.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center at Shanghai Jiao Tong University.}